ptheodores/brown_ece/README.md

 5. Bytes out (bytes served from the requested file, could be smaller in case of range requests)
 6. URL (asset requested)

+Some files have different layouts.
+The emulator is equipped to read each of the given logs.
+Modifications to the logs can be made using the log_mod.py script.

+The folder "matching_rtt" has:

+1. Timestamp
+2. IPv4 or IPv6 address
+3. Size
+4. Destination port (e.g. 80 or 443) - unused column
+5. Cache status code (e.g.: TCP_HIT/200, TCP_HIT/206 TCP_MISS/200, TCP_PARTIAL_HIT/200, etc.)
+6. Bytes out (bytes served from the requested file, could be smaller in case of range requests)
+7. URL (asset requested)

+Those that have the prefix "mod_" have:

+1. Timestamp
+2. Size
+3. Destination port (e.g. 80 or 443) - unused column
+4. Cache status code (e.g.: TCP_HIT/200, TCP_HIT/206 TCP_MISS/200, TCP_PARTIAL_HIT/200, etc.)
+5. Bytes out (bytes served from the requested file, could be smaller in case of range requests)
+6. URL (asset requested)
+7. RTT (round-trip time, randomized double chosen uniformly over (10,100)
+8. Region (randomized integer over {0,1}

+Those that have the prefix "log_" have:

+1. Timestamp
+2. IPv4 or IPv6 address
+3. Size
+4. Destination port (e.g. 80 or 443) - unused column
+5. Cache status code (e.g.: TCP_HIT/200, TCP_HIT/206 TCP_MISS/200, TCP_PARTIAL_HIT/200, etc.)
+6. Bytes out (bytes served from the requested file, could be smaller in case of range requests)
+7. URL (asset requested)
+8. Longitude (derived from IPv4 or IPv6 address, using the GeoIP2 City database)
+9. Latitude (derived from IPv4 or IPv6 address, using the GeoIP2 City database)

+Those that have the prefix "log_mod" have:

+1. Timestamp
+2. IPv4 or IPv6 address
+3. Size
+4. Destination port (e.g. 80 or 443) - unused column
+5. Cache status code (e.g.: TCP_HIT/200, TCP_HIT/206 TCP_MISS/200, TCP_PARTIAL_HIT/200, etc.)
+6. Bytes out (bytes served from the requested file, could be smaller in case of range requests)
+7. URL (asset requested)
+8. RTT (round-trip time, randomized double chosen uniformly over (10,100)
+9. Region (randomized integer over {0,1}
+10. Longitude (derived from IPv4 or IPv6 address, using the GeoIP2 City database)
+11. Latitude (derived from IPv4 or IPv6 address, using the GeoIP2 City database)

 * Output is stored in a .dat file (e.g. `out/29_Nov_17-18_54/lru_2hc.dat`).

 Below is an example of the dat file entry: